soumenkm/soumenkm.github.io/_posts/2024-07-22-gpt2-from-scratch-part-1.md

 #### 2.3.3.
 Special Tokens

 There is a problem in the vocabulary shown in the figure.
-What if I call the `encode` method on some sample text where some of the tokens are not part of vocabulary?
+What if I call the `encode` method on some sample text where some tokens are not part of vocabulary?

 ```python
 tokenizer = Tokenizer("corpus.txt")